Editorial • February 11, 2026

 • A moon learning how to glow

-• Stars getting ready for their shift
+• Stars getting ready for their nightly shift

-• A sleepy city settling down
+• A sleepy city settling down for the evening

 8. Personalized Stories

 Children love hearing their own name in a story.
+There's nothing else quite like the feeling of being the main character.

 Simple example: